bespoken/bespoken-docs/dashboard/README.md

 ## Managing Virtual Devices

 Virtual devices are at the core of what Bespoken does.
 They represent real devices for the platform you are testing, be it a phone, Alexa device, web browser, or more.
 The Virtual Device Manager page is where you'll find your virtual devices.
-It's accessible by clicking on the "Devices" icon on the left sidebar.
+It's accessible by clicking on the "Virtual Devices" icon on the left sidebar.

 ![Virtual Device Manager](../assets/images/dashboard/virtual-devices.png)